AljoschaMeyer/pavo-bootstrap/reference.md

 Inserts the value `new` into the array `arr` at the index int `index`.

-Throws `{ :tag :err-index, :got index}` if the index is out of bounds.
+Throws `{ :tag :err-lookup, :got index}` if the index is out of bounds.
-Throws `{ :tag :err-collection-size }` if the resulting array would contain 2^63 or more elements.
+Throws `{ :tag :err-collection-full }` if the resulting array would contain 2^63 or more elements.

-If `default` is supplied, returns `default` instead of throwing.
+If `default` is supplied, returns `default` instead of throwing a lookup error.

 Time: O(log n), where n is `(arr-count arr)`.